 Think of the psychology involved with a streak.
-As your streak gets longer, you build more and more momentum, and the price for stopping also gets larger and larger.
+As your streak gets longer, you build more and more momentum.
+The price for stopping also gets larger.
 In this article, you’ll learn how to use streaks to improve any area of your life and have your best year ever.

 Experiments with Streaks

-One of the main reasons why most goals and resolutions are never achieved is because many people set objectives that are too vague.
-People say they want to “write more,” or “get healthier,” or “enjoy life more,” or “work less.”
+One of the main reasons why most goals and change efforts fail is that people set objectives that are too vague.
+People say they want to “write more,” “get healthier,” “enjoy life more,” or “work less.”
 While these are worthy pursuits, these objectives are unlikely to materialize because they are too ambiguous.
-In comparison, starting a streak for a specific behavior is a tangible and much more effective way to speed up your progress and perform even better.
+In comparison, starting a streak for a specific behavior is a tangible, much more effective way to accelerate your progress.

 How to Start Your Own Streak

-You can use streaks to perform even better and/or to change your behavior in any area of your life.
-Streaks can be intentionally brief and used strictly to accelerate your progress for a short period of time, like my June 2014 writing streak.
-Streaks can also be designed to permanently change your behavior.
-Here are three tips for starting streaks of your own:
+Streaks can be intentionally brief and used to accelerate progress for a short period, like my June 2014 writing streak.
+Alternatively, streaks can be designed to permanently change your behavior.
+Here are three tips for starting streaks:

 1. Establish clear rules for your streak before you begin.

-Give yourself advance permission to decide after thirty days (or some other amount of time) if you want to continue your streak.
-That way, you won’t feel like a failure if you decide later to stop.
-However, you could also just start a streak to see how long you can last.
-Pick whatever option works for you, but decide before you start.
+Give yourself permission to decide after thirty days (or some other amount of time) if you want to continue your streak.
+That way, you will not feel like a failure if you decide later to stop.

 2. Start your day by extending your streak.

-If you want to start a streak for a behavior that you want to do (as opposed to a behavior that you want to avoid), complete the behavior as early in the day as possible, ideally right after you wake up.
-That way, you won’t feel pressure throughout your day to keep your streak alive.
-If you wait until later in the day to extend it, you are also more likely to forget about it, to run into a conflict, or to experience a lack of motivation to keep it going.
+If you want to start a streak for a behavior that you will do (as opposed to one that you will avoid), complete the behavior as early in the day as possible.
+If you wait until later in the day, you are more likely to forget about it, run into a conflict, or lose motivation to keep it going.

 3. Keep the behavior to 30 minutes or less.